miles-no/gather-your-party-with-svelte/workshop-tasks.md

 #### Goal

-- Use Reactive Declarations to set minimum damage as a reactive variable based on the strength attribute, replacing the existing implementation of the `minimumDamage` variable.
+- Use Reactive Declarations to set minimum damage as a reactive variable based on the strength attribute, replacing the existing implementation of the `meleeDamageMin` variable.
   - Minimum damage should be equal to strength x 2.
 - Maximum damage equals strength x 3.
 - Block change equals dexterity x 0.5.